josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/📋_history_of_presenting_complaint.md

 6. identified lessons;
 7. entered another period of fiscal or political pressure;
 8. reviewed Defence again.

+*Rinse and repeat.*

 This does not mean Britain has spent the entire post-war period making the same mistake.

 Different governments faced different:
 - threats;
 - alliances;